benjamin-lowry/steamarchiver/README.md

   depot_extractor you need to have a downloaded copy of the manifest (you can get one by running depot_archiver in dry run mode, using the -d flag) and the decryption key.
+- ``pack_sis.py`` goes the other way, packing depot chunks from a depots/ subfolder into .csd and .csm archive files.
+This is useful for transferring (as moving two files is usually much faster than moving a couple thousand), or for restoring a backup using the Steam client (requires specifying a depot manifest so an sku.sis file can be generated.)
+- ``diff_manifests.py`` displays the difference between two manifests of the same depot, showing which files were added/changed/removed, the download size of the depot, and the change in on-disk size after download.
 - ``steam_websocket_mitm.py`` is an mitmproxy script to inspect Steam's WebSockets network traffic.
 This is only really useful for debugging.
+- ``login.py`` runs an interactive login and stores the credentials to be used by another script.
+- ``chunkstore.py`` loads a .csd/.csm and lists the depot ID, encryption, and number of chunks without unpacking anything.

 The folder steamlancache contains an HTTP server (written in Golang) that you can use as a LAN cache for Steam to speed up downloads and automatically archive